Tom Hood: Controversy over Alice in Wonderland

-In 1887 the literary critic Edward Salmon suggested that Lewis Carroll had plagiarised Hood's From Nowhere to the North Pole (1875) when writing Alice:
+In 1887 the literary critic Edward Salmon suggested that Lewis Carroll had plagiarised Hood's From Nowhere to the North Pole (1875) when writing Alice's Adventures in Wonderland:

 Between Tom Hood and Mr. Lewis Carroll—to call Mr. D. C. Lutwidge by his famous nom de plume—there is more than a suspicion of resemblance in some particulars.
 Alice's Adventures in Wonderland narrowly escapes challenging a comparison with From Nowhere to the North Pole.
 The idea of both is so similar that Mr. Carroll can hardly have been surprised if some people have believed he was inspired by Hood.

-Carroll replied a month later, in a terse letter to editor of The Nineteenth Century:
+Carroll replied a month later, in a terse letter to the editor of The Nineteenth Century:

 SIR, I find it stated, in an article on 'Literature for the Little Ones,' in your October number, that my little book, 'Alice's Adventures in Wonderland,' first published in 1865, was probably suggested by the late Mr. T. Hood's 'From Nowhere to the North Pole,' first published in 1864.
 May I mention, first, that I have never read Mr. Hood's book; secondly, that I composed mine in the summer of 1862, and wrote it out, in the form lately published in facsimile, during 1863?
 Thus it will be seen that neither book could have been suggested by the other.

 As it is, in my view, and no doubt in that of many others of your readers, an act of dishonesty to imitate another man's book without due acknowledgment, I trust to your sense of justice to allow this reply to the charge brought against me in the above-named article to appear in your forthcoming number.

 In 1889 Carroll even inserted an announcement in the back of The Nursery "Alice", correcting his previous explanation and further denying Tom Hood's influence:

 In October 1887, the writer of an article on "Literature for the Little Ones": in The Nineteenth Century, stated that, in 1864 "TOM HOOD was delighting the world with such works as From Nowhere to the North Pole.
 Between TOM HOOD and Mr. LEWIS CARROLL there is more than a suspicion of resemblance in some particulars.
 Alice's Adventures in Wonderland narrowly escapes challenging a comparison with From Nowhere to the North Pole.
 The idea of both is so similar that Mr. Carroll can hardly have been surprised if some people have believed he was inspired by HOOD."
 The date 1864 is a mistake.
 From Nowhere to the North Pole was first published in 1874.